alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 ### Running 2D to 3D neural renderer for 3D deep dreaming
 This project uses the neural 3D mesh renderer (CVPR 2018) by H. Kato, Y. Ushiku, and T. Harada to achieve dreaming and style transfer in 3D.
 It builds upon the code in (https://github.com/hiroharu-kato/neural_renderer.git)

-Note that before running any jobs in this project, you will need to upload the desired 3D models to the paperspace /storage space.
-Add each 3D model to /storage/3Dmodels.
+Note that before running any jobs in this project, you will need to upload the desired 3D models (in `.obj` format) to the paperspace `/storage space`.
+Add each 3D model to `/storage/3Dmodels`.
+You do not need to worry about uploading pretrained weights, the code handles this under the hood.

 Neural Renderer Docker container image: